SGpp/DisCoTec/README.md

 ### Installation instructions: spack

-DisCoTec can be installed via Spack, which handles all dependencies.
+DisCoTec can be installed via spack, which handles all dependencies.
 If you want to develop DisCoTec code or examples, the `spack dev-build` workflow is recommended as follows.